SeanEricGrinter/portfolio/Moo/README.txt

 files this way essentially erases their git history.
 But this is just for fun, so meh.

 I am now going to investigate what plugins I might need to re-create moo.com.
 Finally.

+Post Investigation 4:

+I may have misunderstood plugins!
+I believe the popular ones available to the general public are common dependencies that everyone probably uses, similar to something like Typescript or JQuery.
+You don't need to use JS with either, but it does make things way easier.

+I can see how it would also speed up development.
+I would imagine Moo probably uses a combination of publicly available plugins to save some time on the big stuff, and then relies on an internal library of plugins to get the rest of the job done.

+Seeing as I don't have access to those libraries, and I have no idea what the workflow would be like, I am goig to mock up some plugins that would make the Moo.com website as re-usable as possible.

+Public Plugins and Mockups 1:

+Elementor seems to be a good idea.
+It can create headers and footers (And potentially more, I haven't looked), and some one has already made it.

+Something to make navigation links.

+Something to make social links.

+Image containers for the header.

+Some static text elements for the majrirty of the page.

+An animated text.
+Seems to be actually adding and removing text.

+The chat bot/helper thingo.

+A table of links to various website/marketing stuff.

+Testimonials.

+Stylised columns of images.

+A carousal of clients.

+Blogs links.

+Da Plan:

+I wasn't going to inspect Moo.com, but it was too tempting.
+I am completely unfamiliar with their style of website design, so I am just going to go with what I know.
+I'm assuming that if I were to work for Moo they would give some kind of design document/style guide/dev guide that would instruct me on good vs bad practices.

+Step 1:

+Use Element to create a footer and a header.

+Block out every segment with divs.